cse110-w21-group1/cse110-w21-group1/specs/onboarding.md

  ```
  npm test source/tests/
  ```
-- Unit tests that are located in `cse110-w21-group1/source/__tests__/` by running jest, `npm run test`.
+- Unit tests that are located in `cse110-w21-group1/source/tests/` by running jest, `npm test ./tests/`.
-- To get the code coverage report, please run: `npm run coverage`.
+- To get the code coverage report, run: `npm run coverage`.

-### Branches

-- To make sure your code is synced with the repo, and up-to-date, run `git fetch --all`.
-- To remove old/deleted branches from your local machine, run `git fetch --prune`.
+## Contributing/ branch structure
-- To make a new branch and check it out, run `git checkout -b <branch_name>`.
+- to work on a new feature: `git checkout -b <branch_name>`
- ## Documentation and ADRs
+- then make a pull request to the development
+- make sure all the checks run successfully